ember-intl/ember-intl/README.md

 ### Notable Changes

 * Improved the internals for loading translations on boot
-* Polyfills have been remove and no longer bundle pluralization rules as it's available natively via the `Intl.PluralRules` API
+* Polyfills have been remove and no longer bundle pluralization rules as they're available natively via the `Intl.PluralRules` API
 * `Intl.MessageFormat` [parser](https://formatjs.io/docs/intl-messageformat-parser) and [compiler](https://formatjs.io/docs/intl-messageformat) updated which changes how text and tags are escaped

 ### Breaking Changes